total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

   },
   "Psychedelic Rock",
 );

-// Hovering over searchMusic shows:
-// No overload expects 2 arguments, but overloads do exist that expect either 1 or 3 arguments.
 ```

 This error shows us that we're trying to call `searchMusic` with two arguments, but the overloads only expect one or three arguments.